 From Wikipedia: "The Brief Psychiatric Rating Scale (BPRS) is a rating scale which a clinician or researcher may use to measure psychiatric symptoms such as depression, anxiety, hallucinations and unusual behaviour.
-The scale is one of the oldest, most widely used scales to measure psychotic symptoms and was first published in 1962...
-An expanded version of the test was created in 1993 by D. Lukoff, Keith H. Nuechterlein, and Joseph Ventura."
+The scale is one of the oldest, most widely used scales to measure psychotic symptoms and was first published in 1962."

+From Wikipedia: "An expanded version of the test was created in 1993 by D. Lukoff, Keith H. Nuechterlein, and Joseph Ventura."
 [6]

 The Expanded version cited by Wikipedia links to a professional reference available online from Drs.
-Nuechterlein, Ventura, and Lukoff, 10 note the date of the revision -
+Nuechterlein, Ventura, and Lukoff,11 note the date of the revision -

-10 Ventura, Joseph & Lukoff, D. & Nuechterlein, Keith & Liberman, R.P. & Green, Megan & Shaner, Andrew.
+11 Ventura, Joseph & Lukoff, D. & Nuechterlein, Keith & Liberman, R.P. & Green, Megan & Shaner, Andrew.
 (1993).
-Brief Psychiatric Rating Scale Expanded version 4.0: Scales anchor
+Brief Psychiatric Rating Scale Expanded version 4.0: Scales anchor points and administration manual.
+Int J Meth Psychiatr Res.
+13. 221-244.

 1993.
 Note where I was from 1985-to-1998, i.e., at Dr. Neuchterlein's UCLA research project being annually trained in the assessment and diagnosis of delusional and thought disorder pathology to an r=.90 diagnostic reliability with the co-directors of the Diagnostic Unit at the UCLA-Brentwood VA and authors of the Expanded BPRS, Dr. Ventura and Dr. Lukoff.
-I have considerable professional training, background, and experience in the diagnostic assessment of thought disorders and delusional pathology,
+I have considerable professional training, background, and experience in assessing and diagnosing thought disorders and delusional pathology,